1995–96 NHL season

+From 1986-1998 the all volunteer team raised over six million dollars for charities with sell-out crowds in Philadelphia, Boston, Chicago, Detroit and more.

 The 1995–96 NHL season was the 79th regular season of the National Hockey League.
 As part of the league's new collective bargaining agreement (CBA) signed after the 1994–95 NHL lockout, each team began playing 82 games per season.
 The Quebec Nordiques relocated to Denver, Colorado, becoming the Colorado Avalanche.
 The Stanley Cup winners were the Avalanche, who swept the Florida Panthers in the finals, in four games.

 League business

 Franchise relocation

 The 1995–96 season was the first season in Denver for the Avalanche, who had relocated from Quebec City where they were previously known as the Quebec Nordiques.
 Prior to the season, Colorado was assigned to the Pacific Division of the Western Conference.
-They played at McNichols Arena, the building that the Colorado Rockies played in from 1976 to 1982 before they were purchased and moved to become the New Jersey Devils.
+They played at McNichols Arena from 1976 to 1982 before they were purchased and moved to become the New Jersey Devils.
 The Avs would play in that building until they moved to the Pepsi Center in 1999.

-It was also the final season for the original Winnipeg Jets, as they announced that they would be moving from Manitoba to Arizona and become the Phoenix Coyotes at season's end.
-The NHL would not return to Manitoba until the Atlanta Thrashers moved there to become the "new" Winnipeg Jets following the 2010–11 season.
+It was also the final season for the Winnipeg Jets until the 2011–12 season, as the franchise's assets relocated from Manitoba to Arizona and become the Phoenix Coyotes at season's end.
+The NHL would not return to Manitoba until the Atlanta Thrashers moved there to become the "new" Jets in 2011.

 Implementation of an 82-game schedule

 During the 1992–93 and 1993-94 seasons, each team played 84 games (including two neutral site games).
 The 1994–95 NHL lockout had resulted in a shortened 48-game season and the cancellation of the planned neutral site games.
-Starting in the 1995–96 season, the neutral site games were eliminated, reducing the regular season to 82 games per team where it remains to date.
+Starting in the 1995–96 season, the neutral site games were eliminated, reducing the regular season to 82 games per team.
+The NHL would maintain 82-game schedules each season (with the exception of the lockout-cancelled 2004–05 season, the lockout-shortened 2012–13 season, and the COVID-shortened 2019–20 and 2020–21 seasons) until the 2025–26 season, with the league adding two divisional games to increase the schedule back to 84 games per team starting in the 2026–27 season.